jakerockland/go-vs-swift/README.md

+# go-vs-swift
-# Go vs. Swift: The Languages of The Modern Tech Giants
+## Go vs. Swift: The Languages of The Modern Tech Giants
 A final project for CSCV 372 - Comparative Programming Languages